darrenjw/FPNEM-2020-05/basics/docs/Compartmental.md

 The important extension relative to the simple growth models we looked at is that we now have three compartments: *S*, *I* and *R*.

 *S* denotes the susceptibles and *I* the infectious, as before, and *R* represents the individuals who are neither *S* nor *I*.
-These are typically individuals who were *I* but are now no longer infectious, either because they have recovered or died.
+These are typically individuals who were *I* but are now no longer infectious, because they have been isolated, have recovered, or died.

 ## SIR transition modelling